vscode-debug-specs/bash/README.md

-# How to Debug Bash with VSCode
+# How to Debug Bash with VS Code

 ## Summary